In its simplest form, it's an easier way for people to transfer money.

 This means the same very high level of security that protects your existing bank account payments will also safeguard any payments you make.

-It's also optional, and banks also support instant payments using BSB and account numbers.
-If you’re at all concerned, speak to your financial institution.
+It's also optional, plus banks support instant payments using BSB and account numbers.
+If you’re concerned, speak to your financial institution.

 You might also like: